King for a Day... Fool for a Lifetime: Other songs

 A total of twenty tracks were recorded for the album, with only fourteen making the final listing.
 Cut tracks "I Won't Forget You" and "Hippie Jam Song" both appeared on the later compilations Who Cares a Lot?
 The Greatest Hits (1998) and The Very Best Definitive Ultimate Greatest Hits Collection (2009).
 Covers of the Bee Gees' 1968 pop song "I Started a Joke" and the 1960 folk song "Greenfields" were included as B-sides to the single "Digging the Grave", with the "I Started a Joke" cover later being released as a single in 1998, shortly after Faith No More's disbandment.
-Additionally, covers of GG Alin's 1985 hardcore punk song "I Wanna Fuck Myself" and the 1965 easy listening song "Spanish Eyes" were both included as B-sides to the singles "Ricochet" and "Evidence".
+Additionally, covers of GG Allin's 1985 hardcore punk song "I Wanna Fuck Myself" and the 1965 easy listening song "Spanish Eyes" were both included as B-sides to the singles "Ricochet" and "Evidence".